edsulaiman/TodoServer/README.md

 - Create simple Todo app using Flutter 3+
 - App must have at least 2 screen (list, and detail)
+- App can add new task
-- App can add new todo
+- App can add new subtask
-- App can update existing todo
+- App can update existing task
+- App can delete task
-- App can update todo is done status on list screen
+- App can update task is done status on list screen
-- App can show todo using tree view
+- App can show task and its subtasks using tree view

 ## Instalation